 The authors began working together in the School of Arts and Media at the University of Salford in 2013 to explore the potential of a performance practice arising out of our mutual interests in dance, movement and poetry.
-Scott had already been developing his interest in this area some time through practising Five Rhythms (Roth 1989, 1997, 2004) since 2004 and more recently exploring Contact Improvisation (Paxton 1972), Authentic Movement (e.g. Whitehouse 1956), Movement Medicine (Darling Khan 2009), Qi Gong and Alexander Technique.
+Scott had already been developing his interest in this area for some time through practising Five Rhythms (Roth 1989, 1997, 2004) since 2004 and more recently exploring Contact Improvisation (created by Steve Paxton in 1972, see Banes 1987: 64-65), Authentic Movement (e.g. Whitehouse 1956), Movement Medicine (Darling Khan 2009), Qi Gong and Alexander Technique.
 Scott has been writing poetry since 1987, developing a profile within the innovative and experimental scene of contemporary UK poetry.
-Sarie came to the project with training in American modern and postmodern dance, but professional work in European forms, including dance theatre and theatre laboratories.
+Sarie came to the project with training in American modern and postmodern dance, but with professional experience in European forms, including dance theatre and theatre laboratories.
 Work with written and spoken text within movement forms started in her work with the Liz Lerman Dance Exchange in 2002 and, after emigration to the UK, has been a key element of her creative exploration as an artist/academic working in physical performance practice.

-Since beginning Five Rhythms Scott observed an almost immediate influence on the subjects and forms of his poetic practice which led to the composition of a number of poems informed by this practice (2008, 2010, 2011, 2014).
+Since beginning Five Rhythms Scott observed an almost immediate influence on the subjects and forms of his poetic practice, which led to the composition of a number of poems informed by this practice (2008, 2010, 2011, 2014).
 In 2011 he started to research practices combining poetry and movement beginning with the Judson Dance Theater (1962-66).
-One work of particular interest was a book of danceinstruction poems written by the poet Jackson Mac Low (1922-2004) called The Pronouns: A Collection of Forty Dances for the Dancers (1964, pub 1979), a rare performance of which, directed by his daughter Clarinda Mac Low and entitled 40 Dancers Do 40 Dances for The Dancers, Scott attended over three nights in New York in September 2012.
+One work of particular interest was a book of dance-instruction poems written by the poet Jackson Mac Low (1922-2004) called The Pronouns: A Collection of Forty Dances for the Dancers ([1964] 1979), a rare performance of which, directed by his daughter Clarinda Mac Low and entitled 40 Dancers do 40 Dances for the Dancers, Scott attended over three nights in New York in September 2012.
 Mac Low's contemporary Simone Forti (b.
-1935) - for whom he specifically compiled a set of dance instruction cards for use in movement improvisation called 'Nuclei for Simone Forti' - has used language and movement in performance and choreography since the mid-1980s in a practice which she calls Logomotion (2003) and performed the Nuclei text within the structure of 40 Dancers.
+1935) - for whom he specifically compiled a set of dance instruction cards for use in movement improvisation called 'Nuclei for Simone Forti' - has used language and movement in performance and choreography since the mid-1980s in a practice that she calls Logomotion (2003) and performed the Nuclei text within the structure of 40 Dancers.
 Scott took part in a workshop with Forti during his visit to New York.

 Among the next generation of New York cross-genre artists post-Judson to be interested in exploring the relationship between movement and language are the dancer Sally Silvers (who also performed in 40 Dancers) and poet Bruce Andrews - one of the key figures of the North American 'Language Poetry' movement.
-Scott interviewed Silvers and Andrews in New York about their collaborative work together (2012).
-Although no longer actively making dances, Judson Dance Theatre figure Kenneth King (1948-) danced in the original performances of Mac Low's Pronouns in 1965 and used language in expansive and complex ways in his choreography, which also drew on his interest in philosophers of dance such as Nietzsche and Susanne

-Langer.
-In his book Writing in Motion (1992) King declares: 'the writer must dance and the dancer write' (King 1992:137).
+Scott interviewed Silvers and Andrews in New York about their collaborative work together (2013).
+Although no longer actively making dances, second-generation Judson Dance Theater figure Kenneth King (1948-present) danced in the original performances of Mac Low's Pronouns in 1965 and used language in expansive and complex ways in his choreography, which also drew on his interest in philosophers of dance such as Nietzsche and Susanne Langer.
+In his book Writing in Motion, King declares: 'the writer must dance and the dancer write' ([1992] 2003: 137).